- 87 years old

 "Indeed it is a great loss of another soul who was deeply passionate about ending blindness and had been staunch promoter of primary eye care.
 He and Dr. V shared a special bond and some of it rubbed off on me as well and I always enjoyed his company.
 He has served well and has had a fulfilling life.

 With Warm Regards, Thulsi"

-"I am creating this tribute for Dr.Konyama as i am sure there are many people who crossed Ajahn (teacher) Konyama's path will have lasting memory of what he said, advised and taught us, either as Korat fellow, or as ophthalmologist trying to work on a National Prevention of Blindness Program.
+"I am creating this tribute for Dr.Konyama as i am sure there are many people who crossed Ajahn (teacher) Konyama's path will have lasting memory of what he has said, advised and taught us, either as Korat fellow, or as ophthalmologist trying to work on a National Prevention of Blindness Program.
 Dr.Konyama helped Malaysia draft its NPBL program back in the '70s and came back many times to assist in Malaysian National Eye Survey, primary eye care program, community eye care and introduce us the eye health city.
 He was always there for us, for guidance and advise. we owed him a lot.
-Many Malaysian ophthalmologists ahve attended and benefited greatly from the Korat courses.
+Many Malaysian ophthalmologists have attended and benefited greatly from the Korat courses.
 Ajahn, you will always in our heart."

 "To friends and colleagues of Kaonyama-san

 I certainly also echo the messages from Hugh and Al. I can identify as a person who gained greatly from Konyama who generously shared his skills and knowledge.
 I then enjoyed working with him in projects such as at Korat.
 We have learnt and owe much to him in the progress made to which he has contributed.

 University of Melbourne Department of Ophthalmology (Honorary Appointmnent)